Tesla, Inc.: Lawsuits against Tesla critics and vehicle malfunction complainants in China

 On February 12, 2025, the Associated Press reported that in China, Tesla had sued six car owners, six or more bloggers, and two media outlets for defamation since 2021.
 The car owners had complained publicly about Tesla's quality and accidents caused by major mechanical malfunctions, like brake failure.
 The bloggers and media outlets had written critically about the company.
 As of the date of publication, the Associated Press reported that Tesla had won 11 verdicts, two judgments were on appeal, and one had been settled outside court.

 Criticism

 Data privacy

-A Tesla vehicle was only the second product ever reviewed by the Mozilla Foundation that failed all of their privacy criteria.
+In September 2023, a Tesla vehicle was the second product ever reviewed by the Mozilla Foundation that failed all of their privacy criteria.

 A Tesla owner filed a lawsuit in 2023 following a Reuters report that Tesla employees shared "highly invasive videos and images recorded by customers' car cameras" with one another.

 Internal data troves shared with various international government agencies and news organizations by former employee and whistleblower Lukasz Krupski in late 2023 implicated Tesla in "serious data protection lapse[s]."
 The data Krupski retrieved included "information about current and former Tesla staff, including passport numbers, medical details and salaries" and was readily available on internal systems that most employees had access to.
 As of November 2023, the Data Protection Authority in the Netherlands was investigating whether Tesla's alleged lack of internal security violated privacy laws.